Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Examples of SL schemes

-\begin{lemma} The above monotone cubic interpolation is always monotone and satisfies \eqref{I2}.
-If the interpolated function is strictly monotone between grid points, then \eqref{I1} holds with $r=4$ and the method is fourth order accurate. \end{lemma} \begin{proof} Assumption \eqref{I2} holds by construction.
+\begin{lemma} The above monotonicity preserving cubic interpolation satisfies \eqref{I2'}.
+If the interpolated function is strictly monotone between grid points, then \eqref{I1} holds with $r=4$ and the method is fourth order accurate. \end{lemma} \begin{proof} Assumption \eqref{I2} holds by construction, see remark \ref{rem:cubint}.
 The error estimate follows from \cite{EJL}, since the above algorithm coincides with the two sweep algorithm given there when $n=1$ interval is considered.
 In \cite{EJL} it is proved that this algorithm gives third order accurate approximations to the exact derivatives and hence the cubic Hermite polynomial constructed using this approximation is fourth order accurate. \end{proof}

-\begin{remark} Carlson and Fritsch \cite{CF:MonBicInt} constructed an alternative monotone bicubic interpolation algorithm for $\R^2$.
-We are not aware of any work on high order monotone interpolation on unstructured grids. \end{remark}